 For example, XCOR Aerospace will manufacture its two-person Lynx spacecraft at KSC, and the suborbital rocketplane will launch from the site as well.
 KSC will also likely serve as home base for Sierra Nevada's Dream Chaser space plane and ATK's Liberty Launch system, two vehicles vying to take over the space shuttle's astronaut-taxi role.

 And NASA's Space Launch System — the massive new rocket that will blast American crews toward deep space destinations — will take off from KSC as well.
-The first test flight of the SLS is slated for 2017, and NASA hopes the rocket and its Orion capsule are flying astronauts by 2021, though changes may continue to push that date back.
+The first test flight of the SLS is slated for 2019, and NASA hopes the rocket and its Orion capsule are flying astronauts by 2021, though changes may continue to push that date back.

 Further, KSC remains a node of unmanned spaceflight activity.
 The center manages three pads at Cape Canaveral Air Force Station that have sent off many Earth-observing satellites and interplanetary probes over the years.

-NASA's $1.1 billion Jupiter-bound Juno probe launched from the Cape in August 2011, for example, as did the $2.5 billion Curiosity Mars rover less than four months later.
-And in August 2012, the Radiation Belt Storm Probe mission took off from Cape Canaveral, lofting two armored spacecraft into Earth's Van Allen radiation belts.
+NASA's $1.1 billion Jupiter-bound Juno probe launched from the cape in August 2011, for example, as did the $2.5 billion Curiosity Mars rover less than four months later.
+In August 2012, the Radiation Belt Storm Probe mission took off from Cape Canaveral, lofting two armored spacecraft into Earth's Van Allen radiation belts.
 NASA's OSIRIS-REx sample return mission to an asteroid launched in September 2016.
 A number of SpaceX rockets also launch from KSC.

 The visitor complex

-In July 2013, the space shuttle Atlantis will go display at the Visitor Complex.
+In 2013, the space shuttle Atlantis was put on display at the Visitor Complex.
 Atlantis flew the shuttle program's last-ever mission, touching down for good on July 21, 2011.